relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 * Version: 0.1
 * License: (MIT) We do sell consulting services http://BayesAnalytic.com/contact
+* Dependencies: GO Code was built using version 1.7.3 windows/amd 64
+* Python code: Was tested with Python 3.5.2 64 bit
+* TensorFlow: Lots of crazy dependencies See: tlearn/tensflowReadme.docx

 ### Basic Contents ###
 * overview.pdf - explains the conceptual approach behind the facet and measurement data for this gesture classification system.
 Also includes notes for design of hardware glove to gather the data.

+#### Sample Code ####
 * quant_filt.py  - Machine learning Quantized filter classifier.
 This system can provide
    fast classification with moderate memory use and is easy to see how likely the match is to be accurate.